Howard University: 20th century

-In 1912, during his historic journey to the west, Bahá’í Faith leader ‘Abdu’l‑Bahá addressed an integrated gathering in Rankin Chapel at Howard University in which he declared the oneness of all people, the elimination of racial prejudice and segregation and the urgent need for race amity.

 From 1926 to 1960, preacher Mordecai Wyatt Johnson was Howard University's first African-American president.

 The Great Depression years of the 1930s brought hardship to campus.
 Despite appeals from Eleanor Roosevelt, Howard saw its budget cut below Hoover administration levels during the presidency of Franklin D. Roosevelt.

 In the 1930s, Howard University still had segregated student housing.

 Howard University played an important role in the Civil Rights Movement on a number of occasions.
-The Bahá’í and philosopher Alain Locke, chair of the Department of Philosophy and first African American Rhodes Scholar, authored The New Negro, which helped to usher in the Harlem Renaissance.
+Alain Locke, chair of the Department of Philosophy and first African American Rhodes Scholar, authored The New Negro (1925), which helped to usher in the Harlem Renaissance.
 Ralph Bunche, the first Nobel Peace Prize winner of African descent, served as chair of the Department of Political Science.
 Beginning in 1942, Howard University students pioneered the "stool-sitting" technique of occupying stools at a local cafeteria which denied service to African Americans, blocking other customers waiting for service.
 This tactic was to play a prominent role in the later Civil Rights Movement.
 By January 1943, students had begun to organize regular sit-ins and pickets around Washington, D.C. at cigar stores and cafeterias which refused to serve them because of their race.
 These protests continued until the fall of 1944.

-Stokely Carmichael, also known as Kwame Toure, a student in the Department of Philosophy and the Howard University School of Divinity, coined the term "Black Power" and worked in Lowndes County, Alabama as a voting rights activist.
+Stokely Carmichael, also known as Kwame Ture, a student in the Department of Philosophy and the Howard University School of Divinity, coined the term "Black Power" and worked in Lowndes County, Alabama as a voting rights activist.
 Historian Rayford Logan served as chair of the Department of History.
 E. Franklin Frazier served as chair of the Department of Sociology.
 Sterling Allen Brown served as chair of the Department of English.